 - 1/3 cup grated Parmesan or Romano cheese

 - 1/2 teaspoon salt

 - 1/8 teaspoon pepper

 - 1. Cut zucchini in half lengthwise.
-Scoop out pulp, leaving a 3/8-in. shell.
-Reserve pulp.
-Cook shells in salted water for 2 minutes.
-Remove and drain.
-Set aside.
-Chop zucchini pulp.
-Transfer to a large bowl; add the bread crumbs, eggs, tomato, Parmesan cheese, parsley and garlic.
+With a spoon, scoop out and reserve pulp, leaving 3/8-in. shell.
+Cook shells in salted water for 2 minutes; remove and drain.
+Chop zucchini pulp; place in a bowl.
+Add the bread crumbs, eggs, tomato, Parmesan cheese, parsley and garlic.
 Stir in broth, salt and pepper.
-Fill shells zucchini shells.
+Stuff into zucchini shells.

 - 2. Place in a greased 13-in. x 9-in. baking dish.
 Drizzle with butter.
 Bake, uncovered, at 350° for 20 minutes or until golden brown.
 Yield: 6 servings.

 2 each: 260 calories, 9g fat (4g saturated fat), 85mg cholesterol, 741mg sodium, 34g carbohydrate (0 sugars, 4g fiber), 11g protein.
 Diabetic Exchanges: 2 starch, 1-1/2 fat, 1 vegetable.

 "Today I chopped up the leftover zucchini boats and felt the need to amend my review.
 While I wouldn't make the "boats" again, the ingredients will make a good casserole-type side dish.
 In fact, I found that the stuffing tasted better today, maybe because they had time to blend?"